 It has been approximately 41 years since 16 June 1976, 22 years since South Africa was declared a democratic country.
 Apartheid (created by the National Party) on the other hand existed for 46 years, for almost half a century.
-However, colonialism as a WHOLE in South Africa has been for almost four centuries.
-From British colonial rule (mid 1600s-early 1900s) to British-Dutch colonial rule during early 1900s until 1948 where of Dutch descent i.e. Afrikaaner European settlers won an election as the National Party to institutionalize racism by way of the Aparthied regime.
+However, colonialism as a WHOLE in South Africa has existed for almost four centuries.
+From British colonial rule (mid 1600s-early 1900s) to British-Dutch colonial rule during early 1900s until 1948 where European settlers of Dutch descent i.e. Afrikaaner people won an election as the National Party.
+To institutionalize racism by way of the Aparthied regime.

-Thus European settlers although the minority population lived privileged lives at the expense of people of colour especially the black majority.
-The creation and maintenance of white privilege and oppression of non-whites (black, indian and coloured coloured people) exhibited both systemic and literal violence on the basis of one not being white.
+Thus European settlers although the minority population lived privileged lives at the expense of people of colour.
+Especially, the black majority.
+The creation and maintenance of white privilege and oppression of non-whites (black, indian and coloured people) exhibited both systemic and literal violence on the basis of one not being white.
 It was through law, followed by the violent Apartheid police enforcement of said laws.

 - Group Areas Act of 1950, was a law created by the National Party, Apartheid Government, that allocated different racial groups to different residential and business sections of urban areas.
 For instance, Cape Town as an urban area had places like Rondebosch that were classified whites only areas for exclusive white occupation and business.
 Where non-whites were only allowed with special permission through documentation like passes or “dompass” and a curfew that indicated that at a certain time non-whites were not be found in the area.
 Whereas townships like Khayelitsha or Mitchelle’s Plain were considered black or coloured areas.
 Consequently non-whites (black, indian and coloured people) occupied under-developed communities with poor infrastructure and public services.
 Well developed areas with access to resources like adequate infrastructure or public services was reserved and allocated to whites only.